 The Empire strikes back

-In this podcast series, we look at the aftermath of side effects of imperial pasts.
+In this podcast series, we discuss the aftermath and side effects of imperial pasts.

 The series starts with sinologist Klaus Mühlhahn and his view on China and global capitalism.

-We talk to Klaus Mühlhahn about China's internal and external turmoil and the country's role in the emergence of global capitalism.
+We talk with him about China’s internal and external turmoil and the country’s role in the emergence of global capitalism.

-In the second episode, we talk to Ulrike von Hirschhausen, Professor of European and Modern History at the University of Rostock and an expert on the history of empires, about how far the legacy of empires reaches into the present.
+In the second episode, we discuss with Ulrike von Hirschhausen, an expert on the history of empires, about how far the legacy of empires reaches into the present.
 What does the container business in the port of Hamburg have to do with European colonial rule in China more than a hundred years ago?
-And: What is the difference between Empire and Imperium?